Entity Developer Overview

 Visual ORM Model Designer with Code Generation

-Entity Developer allows you to create and edit NHibernate, Entity Framework, LinqConnect, and LINQ to SQL models visually, without typing a line of XML code.
+Entity Developer allows you to create and edit NHibernate, Entity Framework (including Entity Framework Core), LinqConnect, Telerik Data Access, and LINQ to SQL models visually, without typing a line of XML code.
 It supports creating all kinds of mapping, such as table splitting, mapping entity to several tables, complex types, inheritance hierarchies, creating entities from SELECT statements and methods from SQL code, etc. Code generation is very flexible due to using T4-like templates, allowing virtually anything you may want for code generation.
 C# and VB code can be generated for your model out-of-the-box, and you may even create your own templates for other programming languages.

 Multiple ORM Support

-Entity Developer supports NHibernate, Entity Framework, LinqConnect, and LINQ to SQL models.
-It offers a separate edition for each of the supported ORMs and the Professional Edition supporting all the three ORMs.
+Entity Developer supports NHibernate, Entity Framework (including Entity Framework Core), LinqConnect, Telerik Data Access, and LINQ to SQL models.
+It offers a separate edition for some of the supported ORMs and the Professional Edition supporting all the ORMs.
 Entity Developer for NHibernate and Entity Developer for Entity Framework allow designing NHibernate and Entity Framework models.
 See the Compatibility page for the list of ADO.NET providers, supported for these ORMs.
 Entity Developer for LINQ to SQL uses Microsoft SqlClient to connect to database.
 Entity Developer is also included to the professional edition of dotConnect for PostgreSQL, MySQL, Oracle, SQLite, and Salesforce and to LinqConnect.